Oscar-winning actress Joan Fontaine dead at 96

 In her memoirs, Fontaine maintained she repeatedly turned down marriage proposals from multimillionaire Howard Hughes, as well as offers to be the mistress of Joseph Kennedy and other political figures.

-In later years she avidly tended her gardens and doted on her dogs, who numbered as many as five and were taken in from animal rescue agencies.
-Fontaine was also known for being exceptionally gracious to fans, answering correspondence and indulging autograph requests until shortly before her death.

-(Additional reporting by Chris Michaud in New York; editing by Christopher Wilson and Alister Doyle)
+(Additional reporting by Chris Michaud in New York; editing by Christopher Wilson)